astroufsc/chimera/docs/site/gettingstarted.rst

   ::

     virtualenv v_name

 * This will generate a directory named *v_name*; go in and type

   ::

     source bin/activate

   (See the documentation for details).

-* From tyhe same directory, you can now proceed to install as described above_.
+* From tyhe same directory, you can now proceed to install as described above.

 .. _virtualenv: https://virtualenv.pypa.io/en/latest/